“I have loved baskets ever since I received my first wooden-lidded picnic basket as a wedding shower gift 42 years ago.”

 “Since that memorable summer afternoon 24+ years ago, I have woven over 8400 baskets, taught hundreds of classes, and designed a countless number of patterns.”

-I am currently teaching basketry for adult community education in four different public school districts.
+My daughter, Danielle, is currently teaching basketry for adult community education in four different public school districts.
 It is always such a joy to share in a new student's delight with the completion of their first basket weaving project.

-I create and weave all of our baskets in our own home shop.
+Dani & I create and weave all of our baskets in our own home shop.
 We have been blessed with a restored 1916 country farmhouse on a 20-acre hobby farm located in eastern Minnesota, and have had nine children, three of which are still at home.
 (The others keep coming back home with more!)
 We have a large vegetable garden, a dozen apple trees, a long row of raspberries, and lots of flowers in the summer.
 We raise chickens and turkeys, keep honeybees, and had three horses, an old dog and a varying number of farm cats.
 There are bikes in the dirt driveway, a swing set in the back yard, and two small ponds out in the pasture.
 All in all, it is a great place to raise a family and — WEAVE BASKETS!

 57727 Cloverdale Road